This 1970 Chevrolet Camaro is a proper Z/28 Tribute and much more

 Z/28s are famous for small block power, so the engine bay starts with the right base.
 But you can tell by the polished components and tidy presentation that this is a far fresher version of the legend.
 It’s a L64 crate V8 that has been upgraded further with a FiTech electronic fuel injection system.
 The V8 fires up readily like a good FI machine should, and the headers add extra power and rumble while feeding the dual exhaust.
 This also has good fundamentals with new wiring, a new throttle body cable, new heater core, serpentine belt system, and an aluminum radiator w/electric fan.
 The three-speed automatic transmission was rebuilt to handle this big power, including a 2500 stall.
 Plus, there are more stout pieces, like the Ford 9-inch rear, subframe connectors, new springs, traction bars, and the superior stopping power of four-wheel power disc brakes.

 More info: Listing has ended.
-Search on eBay for similar 1970 Chevrolet Camaro
+Click to search on eBay for similar 1970 Chevrolet Camaro (Affiliate link)

 Seller's other items: streetsideclassiccars